freeCodeCampGuam/GameDevBootcamp/tips_n_tricks/week2.md

 Here's a cart to help you see how `sin` and `cos` work.
 ![](sin_cos_ex.p8.png)
-Grab the `.png` and put it in your PICO-8 [or **try it here**](https://www.lexaloffle.com/bbs/?tid=30001)
+Grab the `.png` and put it in your PICO-8 [or **try it here**](https://www.lexaloffle.com/bbs/?tid=30001) before continuing this tutorial.

-Sine and Cosine take an angle in degrees or radians and gives a number between -1 and 1.
+Sine and Cosine take an angle in degrees or radians and gives us a number between -1 and 1.
 PICO-8's `sin` and `cos` does the same thing but they take an angle between 0 and 1 instead.
 An angle of **1** refers to **one full turn**.
 That means **0.5** would be **half a turn** and a **quarter of a turn** would be **0.25**.
 That's a lot simpler than needing to use 2π and π/2 or 90 and 360!

 ![](https://trasevoldog.files.wordpress.com/2017/06/angles1.png)